-Today’s podcast is about 4 ways to find more joy in your homeschool, and beat the blahs!
+Today’s podcast is about 4 ways to find more joy, beat the blahs, and embrace happy homeschooling.

-Kids will throw off your consistency in a heartbeat, because they are human and have moods just like we do!
+Kids will throw off your consistency in a heartbeat because they are human and have moods just like we do!
 And sometimes they are just not in a mood to learn.
 Other times we’re not in a mood to teach.
 So how do we combat the blahs that lurk around us before we sink deeply into the abyss of boredom?
 How exactly do you find more joy in your homeschool?
+How can we truly say “Happy Homeschooling” and feel that we are homeschooling happily?

 (Also, keep scrolling below for information about how to win ‘A Courtship’ DVD!)